 A lot of people forget the one glaring stat from this game was Plymouth’s free throw advantage of 38-16, which looks a little shaky, to say the least.
 But on this night Scott Skiles was a man-child who would refuse to let his team lose.
 Hindsight is always 20/20, but looking back was it really that big of an upset?
 Sure Roosevelt had multiple division-one players but Skiles was hands down the best player on the court that night, and he would prove that later on when he starred at Michigan State and led the Spartans to the Sweet 16, losing controversially to Kansas in Kansas in 1986.
 Skiles then went on to an NBA career that would last a decade and then became a coach in the NBA.

-Plymouth was a smaller school with around 700 students and their win quieted critics, at least for a little, while the thought that Indiana should be like most other states and switch to class basketball.
-Plymouth showed that a smaller school was still capable of winning the Hoosier state’s greatest prize.
+Plymouth was a smaller school with around 800 students, and their win quieted critics, at least for a little while, the thought that Indiana should be like most other states and switch to class basketball.
+Plymouth showed that a smaller school could still win the Hoosier state’s greatest prize.

 Like Milan in 1954, the 1982 Plymouth Pilgrims found cheering fans lining the streets as they caravaned home to Plymouth.
 I guarantee you that will never happen for the winners of a class basketball tournament.
 In 1982 Scott Skiles and Plymouth High School proved that size doesn’t matter when you have the will to succeed against all odds.